About

 • Henry St. Pierre for research support

-• Lily Goldblatt for writing the folk page
+• Lily Goldblatt for writing the folk page and research support

 • The UConn Archives and Special Collections